JuliaGraphics/Luxor.jl/docs/src/explanation/pathspolygons.md

 The [`move()`](@ref) function as used here is essentially a "pick up the pen and move it elsewhere" instruction.

+The `circle()` function creates four Bezier curves that provide a good approximation to a circle.

 The top path, in purple, is drawn when [`strokepath()`](@ref) is applied to this path.
 Each of the